wkande/notes/docs/APIs/users.md

 {
   "user": {
     "email": "me@mydomain.com",
-    "code": "A code was sent to the email address."
+    "message": "A code was sent to the email address."
   }
 }
 ```